Censorship in the United States

 In the United States, censorship involves the suppression of speech or public communication and raises issues of freedom of speech, which is protected by the First Amendment to the United States Constitution.
 Interpretation of this fundamental freedom has varied since its enshrinement.
-Traditionally, the First Amendment was regarded as applying only to the Federal government, leaving the states and local communities free to censor or not.
+Traditionally, the First Amendment was regarded as applying only to the Federal government, leaving the U.S. states and the local communities free to censor or not.
 As the applicability of states' rights in lawmaking vis-a-vis citizens' national rights began to wane in the wake of the Civil War, censorship by any level of government eventually came under scrutiny, but not without resistance.
 For example, in recent decades, censorial restraints increased during the 1950s period of widespread anti-communist sentiment, as exemplified by the hearings of the House Committee on Un-American Activities.
 In Miller v.
 California (1973), the U.S. Supreme Court found that the First Amendment's freedom of speech does not apply to obscenity, which can, therefore, be censored.
 While certain forms of hate speech are legal so long as they do not turn to action or incite others to commit illegal acts, more severe forms have led to people or groups (such as the Ku Klux Klan) being denied marching permits or the Westboro Baptist Church being sued, although the initial adverse ruling against the latter was later overturned on appeal to the U.S. Supreme Court case Snyder v.
 Phelps.

-The First Amendment protects against censorship imposed by law, but does not protect against corporate censorship, the restraint of speech of spokespersons, employees, or business associates by threatening monetary loss, loss of employment, or loss of access to the marketplace.
-Legal expenses can be a significant hidden restraint where there is fear of suit for libel.
-Many people in the United States are in favor of restricting censorship by corporations, citing a slippery slope that if corporations do not follow the Bill of Rights, the government will be influenced.
+The First Amendment protects against government censorship but not against censorship by corporations or other private entities, which are permitted to control the speech of their spokespersons, employees, or business associates by threatening monetary loss, loss of employment, or loss of access to the marketplace.
+However, the government often uses corporations as proxies for censorship, a practice often called "jawboning" or censorship-by-proxy.
+This occurs when officials use informal pressure, implicit threats, or regulatory leverage to coerce corporations, such as social media, news organizations, banks, broadcasters, advertisers, and payment networks, to censor speech on the government's behalf.
+Many of these corporations are either on board with such censorship or can be pressured into censoring because they depend on government licenses, regulatory approvals, or antitrust clearance.

 Analysts from Reporters Without Borders ranked the United States 57th in the world out of 180 countries in their 2025 Press Freedom Index and they gave the country a "problematic" designation.
 Certain forms of speech, such as obscenity and defamation, are restricted in communications media by the government or by the industry on its own.